IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

    }

 As you can see, those declarations take a lot of space and sometimes it's difficult to track all of the levels of the namespaces declared.
-But in modern C++, nested namespaces can be also write simpler,[[[does this work? "...writing nested namespaces can be simplified."]]] as shown below:
+But in modern C++, writing nested namespaces can be simplified. as shown below:

 .. code-block:: cpp